varabyte/kotter/README.md

 }
 ```

-***Note:** Unlike all the other callbacks we discussed earlier, `onFinishing` is registered directly against the
+***Note:** Unlike all the other events we discussed earlier, `onFinishing` is registered directly against the underlying
-underlying `section` and not inside the `run` block, because it is actually triggered AFTER the run pass is finished but
+`section` and not inside the `run` block, because it is actually triggered AFTER the run pass is finished but before the
-before the block is torn down.*
+block is torn down.*

 `onFinishing` will only run after all timers are stopped, so you don't have to worry about setting a value that an
 errant timer will clobber later.